20tab/UnrealEnginePython/sequencer_API.md

 The Sequencer API (Work in progress)
 ------------------------------------

-Credits goes to Ron Fischer for having explained me the sequencer api.
+Credits go to Ron Fischer for having explained me the sequencer api.

 NOTE: seq_obj in the following docs is a reference to a ULevelSequence object.

-NOTE2: GUID's are always managed as strings
+NOTE2: GUID's are always managed as python strings

 NOTE3: track_obj in the following docs is a reference to a UMovieSceneTrack object.